Papillon dog: History

-The Papillon is still officially referred to as the Epagneul Nain (ENC) in non-English-speaking countries.
+The Papillon is still officially referred to as the Epagneul Nain Continental (ENC) in non-English-speaking countries.
 The name Squirrel Spaniel also has been used, most likely referring to an earlier standard in which the tail set is described as "curling over the back as a squirrel's".
 One version of the history of the two varieties of ear shape in the ENC ("papillon" to denote the erect ear and "phalène" to denote the dropped ear) is that toward the end of the 19th century, breed fanciers bred a version of the spaniel whose ears stood up.
 This dog was said to have been nicknamed papillon based on the impressively large, erect ears that resembled the wings of a butterfly.
 The drop-eared variety of the breed came to be called the Phalène (which means "night moth").
 Both types are still bred today and appear in the same litter.
 The papillon variety is much more common, although recently, the Phalène has undergone a resurgence in popularity.

 The Papillon was first recognized by the AKC in 1935 with the formation of the Papillon Club of America.
-By the end of the war, the club was no longer functioning, but it was reactivated in 1948, with its first postwar specialty held in September 1954.
+By the end of World War 2, the club was no longer functioning, but it was reactivated in 1948, with its first postwar specialty held in September 1954.
 In 1999, Ch.
 Loteki Supernatural Being (call name "Kirby") owned and handled by John Oulton of Norwalk, Connecticut, became the first Papillon to win the prestigious "Best in Show" at the annual Westminster Kennel Club dog show.
 Kirby also won international success for the breed by taking the World Dog Show in Helsinki, Finland, and the Royal Invitational in Canada in 1998.
 Papillons also enjoy success today in competitive fields outside of conformation, including obedience and agility.

 In 2019, Planet Waves Forever Young Daydream Believers (call name "Dylan") became the first Papillon to win Best in Show at Crufts.